Driving (horse): Driving configurations

-A rearmost single horse is placed in shafts, whereas the rearmost pair of horses has a pole between them.
+A rearmost single horse is placed in ', whereas the rearmost pair of horses has a ' between them.
 Shafts and poles are part of the structure of the vehicle and are used for turning the vehicle.
-The foremost horses are called leaders.
-The rearmost horses are called wheelers which are responsible for turning, slowing, and stopping the vehicle; horses in front of them are for pulling only.
+The foremost horses are called '.
+The rearmost horses are called ' which are responsible for turning, slowing, and stopping the vehicle; horses in front of them are for pulling only.

 With pairs, the reins are branched so that the driver holds just two reins: one rein leads to the left of both horses, and the other leads to the right of both horses.
 When more pairs are added to the hitch, each pair adds another two reins to hold.
 For example, the driver of a six-horse hitch holds six reins.

 Wheelers and leaders in a team usually have somewhat different harness: wheelers usually have breeching so they can pull back on the shafts or pole; leaders do not need breeching, nor do animals pulling a dragged load such as a plow.
 Wheelers may not need breeching in very light vehicles or those with efficient brakes.
 Historically, very heavy loads were sometimes controlled downhill by additional pairs hitched behind the vehicle.
 Such additional pairs were often hired to passing vehicles to help them up or down a particularly steep hill.